tobixen/thrash-protect/INSTALL.md

 can happen without swap installed).
-A reasonably large swap partition is recommended, possibly twice as much swap as physical memory, though YMMV, and even a very small swap partition is enough for thrash-protect to do useful work..
+A reasonably large swap partition is recommended, possibly twice as much swap as physical memory, though YMMV, and even a very small swap partition is enough for thrash-protect to do useful work.

 My original idea was to make a rapid prototype in python, and then port it over to C for a smaller memory- and CPU footprint; while